fmolivato/toss_obj_robotic_arm/README.md

 + __End-to-End Traning:__ The observations are entextracted by a Neural Network instead of retreiving them from the simulator API.

-### Automatic Curriculum Learning (ACL)
+### Automatic Curriculum Learning

 <p align="center" width="100%">
 <img src="images/acl.png">
 </p>

-The ACL is a process that identify automatically the correct sequential task used to train the agent, instead of defining them by hand.
+The Automatic Curriculum Learning (ACL) is a process that identify automatically the correct sequential task used to train the agent, instead of defining them by hand.

 ### Parallel Multitask RL